 See the recipe card for full information on ingredients and quantities.

-For more ground beef recipes, check out our super delicious One Pot Swedish Meatballs Recipe or Ground Beef and Cabbage Soup.
+For more ground beef recipes, check out our super delicious One Pot Swedish Meatballs or Ground Beef and Cabbage Soup.

 Would you like to save this?